The Windmill Roadside Attraction

 In memory of Thom Poor, his historic Stover/Samson 30-foot windmill was donated by the Poor family.
 It was restored and has been installed at the Arizona Plaza Building landscape pod at the corner of Sacaton Street and Florence Boulevard.
 The 2023 Summer issue of Pinal Ways magazine features a story on Thom Poor and his dedication as a volunteer at The Museum of Casa Grande, sharing his knowledge of area history with others, and using his talents in downtown beautification projects in a dedicated but unassuming and kindly manner.

-Cows at Water Trough and Sun & Clouds
+Cows at Water Trough

-Metal Art – Installed September 5, 2023
+and Sun & Clouds Metal Art – Installed September 5, 2023

 Windmill- Metal Art-Windmill Daytime

-Windmill Trademark registered August 23, 2024
+Windmill Trademark Registered August 23, 2024

 Windmill Roadside Attraction at Night with Crop Duster

-Crop Duster and Windmill Roadside Attraction at Night
+Windmill at Night